 Native to the Amazon jungle of South America, the frogs habitat is mainly in Peru, Brazil, and Columbia.
 Like monkeys, they’re able to grab and climb through the trees extremely well due to their opposable thumbs.
 Behind both of its eyes lie glands that create a waxy secretion.
 The frog uses its legs to wipe the secretion all over its body to protect the skin.
 Being nocturnal, the frog spends the daytime perched high in the treetops.
 The Giant Waxy Frog is one of the few species able to withstand intense sunlight and not dry out, due to its protective coating.

 The hot, humid environment of the rainforest is a prime atmosphere for the growth of many bacteria and fungi.
-Natures intelligence has allowed for the skin of the frog to produce a complex mixture of many bioactive compounds to protect themselves from predators.
+Natures intelligence has allowed for the skin of the frog to produce a complex mixture of many bioactive compounds to protect themselves from bacteria, fungi, and predators.
 From such harsh environments come the most resilient creatures and chemical makeups.

 The members of the tribe will either listen to hear where the frog is, or mimic its call to have the frog respond.
 Once the frog has been located, they carefully take it out of the tree and place it in a container in order to carry it home.

 When the Kambo is ready for harvesting, each of the frogs wrists and ankles are tied with string.
 The legs are then stretched and tied to stakes, creating an X shape with the body.
 The secretion is then carefully scraped off the body and dried on small flat sticks.
 Those harvesting the Kambo have the highest respect for the spirit of the frog, so they make sure it’s treated with care and not harmed at any time throughout the process.
 Once the secretions have been extracted, the frog is then placed back in a tree.